morganswain13/morganswain13.github.io/README.md

 									<p> Coming from 40 minutes north of Boston, a town called Andover, Massachusetts, I came up to Vermont to experience the variety of outdoor activities and beautiful views it has to offer.
 Currently, I am working as a Data Technician Intern for the Forest Ecosystem Monitoring Cooperative in South Burlington, as well as a Peer Mentor for the College of Engineering and Mathematical Sciences at UVM.
 Outside of work and school, I enjoy spending time with animals, rollerblading on the bike path, and swimming in the lake.
 									</p>
 									<h4>Education</h4>
-									<p>I am currently in my final year at the University of Vermont with a bachelor of sciences in Mathematical Sciences.
+									<p>I am currently in my final year at the University of Vermont, graduating with a bachelor of sciences in Mathematical Sciences in May 2023.
 This degree encompasses my interests in applied and theoretical computer science, data analysis, and pure and applied mathematics.
-In my current job as a Data Technicinan at a small scale environmental cooperative, I am aiming to align my interests in sustainability with data analysis.
+In my current job as a Data Technicinan at a small scale environmental cooperative, I am aiming to align my interests in sustainability with data science.
 I am also minoring in Anthropology, which gives me the tools to think in abstract and creative ways. </p>
 								</div>
 							</section>